LibEMG/libemg/docs/source/examples/snake_example/snake.md

 from libemg.emg_classifier import OnlineEMGClassifier, EMGClassifier
 ```

-Note that we are passing an online data handler to the training UI.
-This same data handler will be used for training and classification.
+To listen for decisions streamed over a port, an OnlineDataHandler is required.
+This data handler maintains a real-time EMG data buffer and is required for training and classification.
 ```Python
 self.odh = OnlineDataHandler()
 self.odh.start_listening()
 ```

-When the data accumulation button is pressed, we present the training UI.
-After finishing the data accumulation, we re-initialize the simple game menu.
-Note, that using the LibEMGGesture library, we automatically download the images for each class if they do not already exist.
+When the data accumulation button is pressed the training UI menu is presented to the user.
+Note that using the [LibEMGGesture library](https://github.com/<anon>/LibEMGGestures), automatically downloads the images for each class if they do not already exist.
+After finishing the data accumulation, the simple game menu is re-initialized.
 ```Python
 def launch_training(self):
     # Destroy the menu